LaurenceJJones/workshop-katacoda/crowdsec-appsec/step1_4.md

 ## Inband vs Outofband Rules

-Both rules are loaded into the CrowdSec AppSec Component, however, they behave differently.
+Both rules are loaded into the CrowdSec AppSec Component if supplied, however, they behave differently.

-Inband rules are disruptive, this means that when a rule matches, the request will be blocked.
+Inband rules are disruptive, this means that when a rule matches, the remediation component will be informed to act on the remediation.

-Outofband rules are not disruptive, this means that when a rule matches the request will not be blocked.
-This is useful for rules that you want to create an alert for, but not block the request.
-Rules that take a long time to process should be outofband rules.
+Outofband rules are not disruptive, this means that when a rule matches the request will always be allowed**.
+This is useful for rules that you want to create an alert for, but not create a disruption.

 In the next section we will create a rule our first rule using standard seclang format and then we will create a rule again using the CrowdSec AppSec Rule Language.

+**Within the codebase Outofband rules can **never** become disruptive because by the time the outofband is evaluated, the remediation component has already been called.